software-things/form-carter/readme.md

 # FormCarter

-FormCarter is a PHP library allowing to easily handle sending emails.
-In details It's a wrapper on SwiftMailer which you can use on your every website.
+FormCarter is a PHP library allowing people to easily handle sending emails.
+In details It's a wrapper on SwiftMailer which you can use on your website.

 ## Why should I use FormCarter?

-- FormCarter is a time saver – you don't need to configure sending forms on every website you build,
+- FormCarter is a time saver – you don't need to configure sending forms on every website you build.
-- FormCarter will accept every field sent from frontend so you can configure once and forget about backend,
+- FormCarter will accept every field sent from frontend so you can configure once and forget about backend.
 - FormCarter is frontend developer friendly.

 ## Configuration